CourtA96/ADM1jl/README.md

 sol, tSol = ADM1sol(tspan,u0,IV); # computes the solution  and saves it to sol, the time to solve is saved to tSol

-sol # the solution has two fields: t contains the timesteps and u contains the solution at each timestep
+sol # the solution has two fields: sol.t contains the timesteps and sol.u contains the solution at each timestep

 tSol # this is the time ExampleSol took to solve the system